shimmercat/mousebox/README.md

-Mousebox
+MouseBox
 ========

-Mousebox is a standlone (as in no OpenSSL dependencies) tool that takes care of setting up and leveraging a fake Certification Authority suitable for https:// website development.
+MouseBox is a standlone (as in no OpenSSL dependencies) tool that takes care of setting up and leveraging a fake Certification Authority suitable for https:// website development.